The Talking Mother Goose

 The Talking Mother Goose was an animated character toy created by Alchemy II and released by Worlds of Wonder in 1986.

 Mother Goose, voiced by Russi Taylor, used classic fairytales and rhymes to entertain and support children as they learned to read.

 The toy is controlled via encoded cassette tapes, loaded beneath the wing, which instruct the movements of the toy.

 Two versions of Mother Goose were released, both of which featured animated eyes and beak.
 The first version - commonly referred to as a 'head turner' - has the ability to move its head left and right.
 This feature was removed from the second version.

 Books and Tapes

 Mother Goose was a learning aid and encouraged children to read along in the book which accompanied each cassette tape.
 She would emit a distinctive "honk-honk" sound to indicate the end of each page.

-A total of 21 book and tape sets were released for Mother Goose, two of which could incorporate Hector.
+A total of 21 book and tape sets were released for Mother Goose, two of which could incorporate Hector (The Ugly Duckling).